JuliaApproximation/GridArrays.jl/README.md

 # GridArrays.jl
 ===================

-GridArrays associates an array of grid points with a domain (its coverdomain).
+GridArrays associates an array of grid points with a domain (its covering).

 | **Documentation** | **Build Status** | **Coverage** |
 |-------------------|------------------|--------------|